Check out our Electronic Press Kit: ALAN KELLY GANG EPK

 Ireland is just the starting point as they propel their audiences through the repertoire of the Celts, taking influence from regions including Ireland, Scotland, Brittany, Galicia and old-time America and seamlessly combine these with original compositions that stem from a deep traditional sensitivity.

 In September 2011, the gang released their first official band album entitled Small Towns and Famous Nights to critical acclaim.
 It was named as one of Folk Worlds ‘top ten trad albums of 2011’.
-Though on the road as a touring band for many years and with many critically acclaimed solo and ensemble recording projects behind them, this album marked the first time they took to the studio together to produce and record a collaborative work.
-Guest musicians include: internationally acclaimed and mesmerizing, Scottish songstress, Eddi Reader, (of Fairground Attraction fame), Trashcan Sinatra’s guitarist and songwriter, John Douglas, Boo Hewerdine (The Bible), Kevin McGuire (Eddi Reader Band) and percussionist and long time friend and collaborator, Jim Higgins (Altan/The Stunning).
-Click Here to read reviews about Small Towns and Famous Nights
+Though on the road as a touring band for many years and with a growing collection of critically acclaimed solo and ensemble recording projects behind them, this album marked the first time they took to the studio together to produce and record a collaborative work.
+Guest musicians include: internationally acclaimed and mesmerizing Scottish songstress, Eddi Reader (of Fairground Attraction fame), Trashcan Sinatra’s guitarist and songwriter, John Douglas, Boo Hewerdine (The Bible), Kevin McGuire (Eddi Reader Band) and percussionist and long time friend and collaborator, Jim Higgins (Altan/The Stunning).
+Small Towns and Famous Nights Album Reviews